 Lack of SharePoint integration in Outlook

 The inability to conveniently place data such as emails, appointments, tasks and contacts from Microsoft Outlook to SharePoint, is an issue being faced by many users today.

-With the growing amount of emails and enforced limits on mailbox sizes, today’s organization needs an environment to effectively manage these information assets and apply the appropriate retention policies for emails containing company records.
+With the growing number of emails and enforced limits on mailbox sizes, today’s organization needs an environment to effectively manage these information assets and apply the appropriate retention policies for emails containing company records.

 SharePoint is an ideal platform to facilitate this requirement.
 In fact, many organizations are adopting it to manage and share documents from a central location.
 Another key point, it facilitates storage, retrieval, search and collaboration on documents, enterprise wide.